House of Filicaja: Baccio da Filicaja

-Between the mid and late 16th century, the Filicaja family heavily invested in trade with the Americas.
-During this period, they purchased palaces and warehouses in Lisbon, aided in this endeavor by an agreement between Francesco I de' Medici and King Sebastian of Portugal, under which several Florentine merchants, including the Filicaja family, obtained a privileged concession for importing pepper and other spices.
-However, a few years later (1580), the unification of the kingdoms of Portugal and Spain under Emperor Philip II led to a significant decline in Lisbon's commercial importance, eventually forcing the Filicaja family to close their Portuguese operations.
-As a result, Baccio da Filicaja (1575–1610), who had arrived in Portugal at a young age during the height of its trade, found himself as an adult needing to reinvent his career.
-At the age of twenty, he landed in Brazil, where he was appointed by Governor Francisco de Sousa as Chief Engineer, tasked with fortifying ports, building some fortresses, and restoring others.
-At the same time, he was appointed Captain of Artillery, responsible for training bombardiers and supplying arms to military bases.
-During this period, after the annexation of Portugal to the Imperial Crown and the defeat of the Spanish Armada, Brazil was subject to constant English raids and the slow settlement of French colonists in the northern area of Pernambuco.
-Over the next ten years, Baccio held various positions in Brazil, including the conquest, under Pietro Coelho de Sousa, of the territories between the Maranhão River and the Amazon River, the construction of the church of Monte Serrat (Santos), and an attempt to explore the mouth of the Maranhão River by ship.
-This last operation failed, and, due to bad weather, the ship was lost and ended up in present-day Mexico.
-For some unclear reason—perhaps out of frustration or simply homesickness for Lisbon—Baccio set sail for Europe.
-In the same year that Baccio arrived in Lisbon (1608), Philip III appointed Francisco de Sousa, former governor of Brazil, as Superintendent of Mines.
-Sousa again requested Baccio's services to build and repair fortifications.
-Thus, Baccio set out once more for Brazil, but he never arrived.
-According to some, though unverified, while traveling on a ship flying the Imperial flag, he was intercepted by the English, captured, and killed; according to others, more simply, he was caught in a storm.
-What is certain is that his traces were lost in the Atlantic.
+Between the mid- and late 16th century, the Filicaja family invested extensively in trade with the Americas.
+During this period, they acquired palaces and warehouses in Lisbon, benefiting from an agreement between Francesco I de' Medici and King Sebastian of Portugal.
+Under this arrangement, several Florentine merchant families, including the Filicaja, obtained privileged concessions for the importation of pepper and other spices.

+This commercial activity declined after 1580, when the unification of the kingdoms of Portugal and Spain under Philip II significantly reduced Lisbon's role as a major trading centre.
+As a result, the Filicaja family closed their Portuguese operations.
+Baccio da Filicaja (1575–1610), who had arrived in Portugal at a young age during the height of its commercial prosperity, was consequently required to pursue a new career path as an adult.

+At the age of twenty, Baccio travelled to Brazil, where he was appointed Chief Engineer by Governor Francisco de Sousa.
+In this role, he was responsible for fortifying ports, constructing new fortresses, and restoring existing defensive structures.
+He was simultaneously appointed Captain of Artillery, overseeing the training of bombardiers and the supply of arms to military installations.
+During this period, following the annexation of Portugal to the Spanish Crown and the defeat of the Spanish Armada, Brazil was exposed to frequent English raids and the gradual settlement of French colonists in the northern region of Pernambuco.

+Over the subsequent decade, Baccio held various posts in Brazil.
+These included participation, under Pietro Coelho de Sousa, in the conquest of territories between the Maranhão River and the Amazon River; involvement in the construction of the church of Monte Serrat in Santos; and an attempt to explore the mouth of the Maranhão River by ship.
+The latter expedition was unsuccessful, and adverse weather conditions led to the loss of the vessel, which eventually reached what is now Mexico.

+For reasons that remain unclear—possibly frustration or a desire to return to Lisbon—Baccio subsequently set sail for Europe.
+In the same year that he arrived in Lisbon (1608), Philip III appointed Francisco de Sousa, the former governor of Brazil, as Superintendent of Mines.
+Sousa again requested Baccio's services for the construction and repair of fortifications, prompting Baccio to depart once more for Brazil.
+He never reached his destination.
+According to some unverified accounts, he was intercepted, captured, and killed by English forces while travelling aboard a ship flying the Imperial flag; other accounts suggest that he perished in a storm.
+His ultimate fate remains unknown, and his trail was lost in the Atlantic.